AlizeeFR/My-programming-studies/__udacity.md

 <details>
  <summary>Advanced Android Developer</a>

 "For intermediate Java developers pursuing Android specialization, this program teaches the tools, principles, and patterns that underlie all Android development.
-The skills you learn in this Nanodegree program will help you master the existing platform, and prepare you for the exciting opportunities in Android's future."
+The skills you learn in this Nanodegree program will help you master the existing platform, and prepare you for the exciting opportunities in Android's future."</summary>

 <a href="https://www.udacity.com/course/developing-android-apps--ud853">1) Developing Android Apps</a>
 <a href="https://www.udacity.com/course/software-architecture-design--ud821"> Software Architecture and Design</a>